-Dr. James PingpankFocus: Peritoneal Mesothelioma
+Dr. James PingpankFocus: Mesothelioma

 Dr. James Pingpank specializes in localized treatments for peritoneal mesothelioma.
 He has treated many patients with this disease, and is considered an expert in the field by the medical community.